Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Discussion and Conclusion

 \paragraph{What is controlled: global reliability, not the shape of precision.} A single scaling factor controls the overall magnitude of measurement information but does not change where along the latent continuum the test is most informative.
 If a simulation study requires targeted precision at specific trait levels (e.g., floor/ceiling designs, adaptive testing, or differential precision across subpopulations), reliability targeting should be combined with additional structural manipulations such as the difficulty distribution, test targeting, or adaptive item selection rules.
 In this sense, the proposed framework is best viewed as a modular ``reliability layer'' that can be added after other structural design choices are set.

 \paragraph{Finite-sample realism and estimator-specific reporting.} The primary estimands targeted in this paper are population-level quantities.
-In applied reporting, however, reliability is often expressed through estimator-dependent measures (e.g., WLE vs.\ EAP reliability), and finite-sample estimation introduces additional variability beyond the design target.
+In applied reporting, however, reliability is often expressed through estimator-dependent measures (e.g., WLE vs.\ EAP reliability), and finite-sample estimation introduces additional variability beyond the design target. \citet{kim2012note} discusses how bias and definitional choices (e.g., parallel-forms vs.\ squared-correlation reliability) affect reliability coefficients for ML/MAP/EAP ability estimates, and cautions that some Bayesian reliability expressions rely on strong assumptions.
 Future work should further clarify how to map design-level targets to commonly reported estimator-based reliabilities under finite-sample estimation, and how robust such mappings are under model misspecification or atypical response behavior.